Wehshi (TV series): Plot

 Few years pass and it’s shown that Asif has become a wild man who rebels against his step-father and keeps to himself due to mistreatment and absence of love by others in life, while Sobia becomes a selfish girl who values her own life above everything else and is happier after her father's death.
 Amir is sent abroad by his father for higher studies to make Asif jealous.
 Sobia starts staying with her uncle Majid, as his house isn’t far from her medical college.
 There, she meets Asif.
 Asif dislikes Sobia as he believes she took his opportunity for him to pursue higher studies like Amir.
 Asif starts to fall in love with Sobia when he dreams about her comforting him during a panic attack.
-Soon, they become friends and find themselves in love with each-other but keep it a secret.
+Soon, they become friends and find themselves in love with each other but keep it a secret.
 Asif starts a job in a private company and goes abroad for one year so he can prove himself to everyone and marry Sobia.
 Meanwhile, Amir returns after completing his studies.
-He falls in love with Sobia without knowing Asif and her are dating.
+He falls in love with Sobia without realizing that she and Asif are dating.
 Majid finds out and wants his son to marry his niece, Sobia.
 Majid asks Muneera to talk to Sobia's mother for their proposal.
 Muneera tries to resist as she wanted Asif to marry Sobia because she knew about their relationship but couldn't.
 She visits Sobia's house with Amir's proposal for Sobia.
 She talks to her mother and her mother says she’ll have to ask Sobia.
-Sobia, listening to their conversation, agrees for the marriage.
+Sobia, listening to their conversation, agrees to the proposal.
 She was already engaged to her other cousin, who is her childhood best friend as well, Tahir who was in Dubai for a job with the reference of his sister.
-Sobia’s reasoning for why she agreed was because she couldn't refuse her uncle for his son's proposal as her uncle sponsored her medical education as well as gave her the same lifestyle she always wished for.
+Sobia’s reasoning for why she agreed was because she couldn't refuse her uncle for his son's proposal as her uncle sponsored her medical education as well as gave her the lifestyle she had always wished for.
 They get married in a nikkah ceremony and on the same day, Asif comes back.
 He is confused because he doesn’t know who was getting married, until Sobia lifts her veil and reveals herself to be Amir’s bride.
 Heartbroken, he fights with his mother but all in vain.
 He tries to talk to Sobia who gets angry at him and yells at him to forget what happened between them as she is now married to Amir.
 Muneera forcefully marries Asif to her niece, Sadaf, whose mother is a cancer patient.
-On the night of Sobia and Amir’s wedding, Asif enters Sobia’s room while Amir is outside with his friends.
+On the night of Sobia and Amir's wedding, Asif enters Sobia’s room while Amir is outside with his friends.
 He tries to convince Sobia to divorce Amir and run away and start a new life with him as he is still under the impression that Sobia was pressured into marrying Amir, but she disagrees and tells him to leave.
 He gets angry and dishevels her look and pushes her harshly which causes her to become unconscious.
 After Asif leaves, Amir goes in and assumes that Asif had raped her.
 He gets his gun and threatens to shoot Asif, Muneera tries to stop him which results in her accidentally getting shot.
 She dies.
 Amir becomes mentally unstable.
 Majid surrenders himself to the police claiming that he shot his wife and goes to jail.